swayam-coder/WeTalk/README.md

 ## Technologies Used

 * GraphQL (Apollo Server) - schema-first or SDL first approach using GraphQL-Codegen
-    * (currently shifting to code-first approach using TypeGraphQL)
+    * Currently shifting to code-first approach using TypeGraphQL)
 * ExpressJS
 * ReactJS + URQL
 * GraphQL Subscriptions
 * GraphQL Shield + GraphQL Middleware - For authorization of protected queries/mutations
 * WebSockets (Graphql-ws + ws)
-    * (will later shift to Server Sent Events)
+    * Will later shift to Server Sent Events)
 * Typegoose - Mongoose for Typescript ([see here](https://typegoose.github.io/typegoose/))
 * jsonwebtoken - For authentication (asymmetric signing using private/public PEM keys)